180,000 people engaged

 Our aim was to bring people together, but the impact of it has been to see young engage more with the elderly and vice versa.

-Our goal of allowing others to see into the world of others paid dividends and the communities in which we have worked are far more integrated, much more resilient and protective of the diversity they have built through our activities and initiatives.
+Our goal of allowing others to see into the world of others paid dividends and the communities in which we have worked are far more integrated, much more resilient and protective of the cultural and intergenerational diversity they have built through our activities and initiatives.

-In 2019, we received the Durham County Council, “A Project Without Equal” award for our intergenerational projects.
+In 2019, we received the Durham County Council, “A Project Without Equal” award for our intergenerational projects under the banner of Days of Our Lives.

 A Project Without Equal Award trophy